Bicep vs. Terraform: I've Shipped Both

 - Skills that travel.
 A Terraform engineer can move between clouds without relearning the whole approach.

-That's a real strength, and I'd reach for Terraform without hesitating in a true multi-cloud shop.
-The key word is genuinely.
-"We might use another cloud someday" is not the same as running one today — and that difference is where most teams talk themselves into a cost they didn't need to pay.
+That's a real strength, and in a true multi-cloud shop I'd reach for Terraform without hesitating.
+The key word is genuinely, though.
+"We might use another cloud someday" is not the same as running one today, and that gap is where a lot of teams talk themselves into a cost they didn't need to pay.

 The State File Is the Whole Conversation

-Terraform keeps a state file — its own separate record of what it believes exists.
-That file is powerful.
-It's also a permanent job.
-You have to store it somewhere safe, lock it so two people don't run changes at once, keep it from drifting away from reality, protect it because it can hold secrets, and untangle it on the bad day it gets out of sync.
+Terraform keeps a state file — its own separate record of what it believes exists in your environment.
+The file is powerful, and it's also a permanent job.
+You have to store it somewhere safe, lock it so two people can't run changes at once, keep it from drifting away from reality, protect it because it can hold secrets, and untangle it on the bad day it gets out of sync.
 None of that is hard on day one.
-All of it is a tax you pay forever.
+It's a tax you keep paying for as long as the infrastructure exists.

-Bicep doesn't have a state file at all.
-It asks Azure what exists and works from that.
-You get the same declarative model — describe what you want, let the tool make it so — without ever owning that extra record.
+Bicep has no state file at all.
+It asks Azure what exists and works from that, so you get the same declarative model (describe what you want, let the tool make it so) without ever owning that extra record.

-And this is the part people get backwards: the state-file tax doesn't get smaller when you're small, and it doesn't become necessary when you're big.
-A side project with ten resources still has to babysit state in Terraform.
-A platform with thousands of resources in Azure does not suddenly need state to stay in control — I've run infrastructure at that size on a stateless, declarative model, and "thousands of resources" was never the thing that made state worth it.
-Scale doesn't justify the state file.
-Running multiple clouds does.
+The usual pushback is that state becomes necessary at scale, and my experience says otherwise.
+A side project with ten resources still has to babysit state in Terraform, and a platform with thousands of resources in Azure stays in control without it.
+I've run infrastructure at that size on a stateless, declarative model, and the resource count was never the thing that made state look worth it.
+What makes state worth it is running more than one cloud.

 If you're all-in on Azure, use Bicep.
-It's the clear, obvious choice, and the no-state-file simplicity alone is worth it.
-Only reach for Terraform when you genuinely operate more than one cloud — and even then, think hard about whether your Azure footprint really needs to be dragged into a state-managed tool just to match the rest.
+It's the obvious choice, and skipping the state file is worth it on its own.
+Only reach for Terraform when you genuinely operate more than one cloud, and even then, think hard about whether your Azure footprint really needs to be dragged into a state-managed tool just to match the rest.

 A few more things I hold to: